Youth’s media repertoires in Slovenia

 All members of the research team are from the University of Ljubljana, from the Faculty of Social Sciences and the Faculty of Education:

-• Meta Novak is assistant professor and research associate in the Department of Policy Analysis and Public Administration at the Faculty of Social Sciences, University of Ljubljana.
+- Meta Novak is associate professor and research associate in the Department of Policy Analysis and Public Administration at the Faculty of Social Sciences, University of Ljubljana.

-• Nika Šušterič is assistant and researcher at the Department of Basic Pedagogical Studies at the Faculty of Education, University of Ljubljana.
+- Nika Šušterič is assistant at the Department of Basic Pedagogical Studies at the Faculty of Education, University of Ljubljana.

-• Veronika Tašner is assistant professor in the field of sociology of education at the Department of Basic Pedagogical Studies at the Faculty of Education, University of Ljubljana.
+- Veronika Tašner is associate professor in the field of sociology of education at the Department of Basic Pedagogical Studies at the Faculty of Education, University of Ljubljana.